qmk/qmk_firmware/keyboards/dc01/left/readme.md

 ![DC01 Left Half](https://i.imgur.com/PTn0sp8.jpg)

 A hotpluggable four part keyboard which comes together with magnets and pogo pins!
+This is the left part that also acts as the master.

 Keyboard Maintainer: [You](https://github.com/yiancar)
 Hardware Supported: Runs on an atmega32u4